Port Filtering With BrowseControl

 What is Port Filtering?

-The internet and applications use predetermined TCP/UDP ports to transmit network protocol packets (data).
+The internet and applications use Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) ports to transmit network protocol packets (data).

 Using a port filter allows administrators to restrict specific operations such as file transfers through FTP and torrents.
 With the filtered port inaccessible you can reduce the attack surface of your network.